-- (a) The permittee shall give advance notice of at least sixty (60) days to the EPA prior to spudding a new injection well or non-injection well (e.g. developmental, production, exploration) well.
-The permittee shall give advance notice of at least sixty (60) days to the EPA of the conversion of a non-injection well to an injection well or the conversion of an injection well to a non-injection well.
-Such notice shall include a detailed list of operations and procedures planned to be executed in the proposed action. - (b) Authorization of a conversion of an injection well to a noninjection well will not be granted nor will a new well or a noninjection well converted to an injection well commence operation until: - construction is complete and the permittee has submitted a notice of completion of construction to the EPA through certified mail; and - (ii) the EPA has received and reviewed the well information in II.B.1.c and finds it is in compliance with the conditions of the permit.
-Any conversion of wells as described previously is prohibited until the permittee shows to the satisfaction of the EPA under §146.8 that the well has mechanical integrity.
-If the EPA elects to inspect the well, the EPA will notify the permittee of this within 13 days of the date of the notice in II.B.6. and will include a reasonable time period in which it will inspect the well.
-Review of the well will be based on the information in II.B.6. - (c) The permittee shall provide EPA with the following information for new and converted wells: - (i) The latitude and longitude and well pad of the well and a map similar to the one in Appendix B with the location of the existing and new wells [for new wells, this information shall be received at least sixty (60) days prior to spudding the well];

-- (ii) A schematic diagram showing the total depth of the well, and the depths of casing, tubing, and slotted liners for Appendix A; - (iii) The lithologic log (for all wells) and injectivity test results (for injection wells); - (iv) All mechanical integrity test results, including the results of a static temperature test and pressure test confirmed with fluid level shots from sonic device equipment; and - (v) A plugging and abandonment plan on Form 7520-14 to be included in Appendix F. - (d) It is recommended that the permittee notify the emergency responders (County Civil Defense, Fire Department and Police Department) at least fourteen (14) days prior to drilling any new injection or non-injection well.
+- a.
+The permittee shall give advance notice of at least sixty (60) days to the EPA prior to spudding a new injection well or non-injection well (e.g. developmental, production, exploration) well.
+The permittee shall give advance notice of at least sixty (60) days to the EPA of the conversion of a non-injection well to an injection well. - A new well or a non-injection well converted to an b. injection well may not commence injection until: i) construction is complete and the permittee has submitted a notice of completion of construction to the EPA through certified mail; and ii) the EPA has received and reviewed the well information in II.B.1.c and finds it is in compliance with the conditions of the permit.
+Injection into a new or converted well is prohibited until the permittee shows to the satisfaction of the EPA under §146.8 that the well has mechanical integrity.
+If the EPA elects to inspect the well, the EPA will notify the permittee of this within 13 days of the date of the notice in II.B.6.b.i, and will include a reasonable time period in which it will inspect the well.
+Review of the well will be based on the information in II.B.6.c. - c.
+The permittee shall provide EPA with the following information for new and converted wells: - i.
+The latitude and longitude and well pad of the well and a map similar to the one in Appendix B with the location of the existing and new wells [for new wells, this information shall be received at least sixty (60) days prior to spudding the well]; - ii.
+A schematic diagram showing the total depth of the well, and the depths of casing, tubing, and slotted liners for Appendix A; - iii.
+The lithologic log and injectivity test results; - iv.
+All mechanical integrity test results, including the results of a static temperature test and pressure test; and - v.
+A plugging and abandonment plan on Form 7520-14 to be included in Appendix I. - d.
+It is recommended that the permittee notify the emergency responders (County Civil Defense, Fire Department and Police Department) at least fourteen (14) days prior to drilling any new injection or non-injection well.
 It is also recommended that PGV keep an updated emergency response plan.